Citi Foundation

 • RFP-Only Funding Model: Never submit unsolicited proposals.
 Success requires vigilant monitoring of the Foundation website for RFP announcements and rapid response when opportunities arise.

 • Large, Strategic Grants: The Foundation makes fewer, larger grants ($500,000 - $1 million+) focused on major initiatives.
-Position your organization for transformational funding, not small project grants.
+Position your organisation for transformational funding, not small project grants.

 • Economic Opportunity Lens: Frame all work in terms of economic outcomes—job creation, wage increases, asset building, financial stability—not just social services or community support.

-• Demonstrated Success Required: With requirements for audited financials and emphasis on proven organizations, this funder is not appropriate for startups or emerging nonprofits.
+• Demonstrated Success Required: With requirements for audited financials and emphasis on proven organisations, this funder is not appropriate for start-ups or emerging nonprofits.
 Target this funder once you have 3+ years of audited financials and measurable outcomes.

-• Geographic Targeting: For U.S. programs, be located in or serve one of the six priority cities.
-For international programs, confirm your country is in Citi's operational footprint across 80+ countries.
+• Geographic Targeting: For U.S. programmes, be located in or serve one of the six priority cities.
+For international programmes, confirm your country is in Citi's operational footprint across 80+ countries.

 • Competitive Landscape: With 50 awards from global/national applicant pools, competition is intense.
 Applications require significant time investment and should only be pursued if alignment is strong.